20th April 2021

 We’re calling for comprehensive action from governments to holistically address sexual violence and intersecting discrimination faced by women and girls across the region to live up to their commitments to protect and promote the human rights of women and girls.
 Specifically, the governments of the six South Asian countries must:

-• improve prosecution procedures and trials of sexual offenses
+• Improve prosecution procedures and trials of sexual offences.

 Explore more resources